Mathos: Further campaigning, 240–238 BC

 At some point during 240 BC the Carthaginians raised another army, of approximately 10,000.
 It included deserters from the rebels, 2,000 cavalry, and 70 elephants, and was placed under the command of Hamilcar.
 The rebels held the line of the Bagradas River with 10,000 men commanded by Spendius.
 The Carthaginians forced a crossing by a stratagem and Mathos drew 15,000 men from the forces laying siege to Utica and Hippo and sent them as reinforcements.
 The rebel army of 25,000 moved to attack the Carthaginians in the Battle of the Bagradas River; Hamilcar feigned a retreat; the rebels broke ranks to pursue; the Carthaginians turned in good order and counter-attacked, routing the rebels; who suffered losses of 8,000 men.

-Hamilcar was appointed joint commander of the Carthaginian army, alongside Hanno, but there was no cooperation between the two.
-While Hanno manoeuvred against Mathos to the north near Hippo, Hamilcar confronted various towns and cities which had gone over to the rebels, bringing them back to Carthaginian allegiance with varying mixtures of diplomacy and force.
-He was shadowed by a superior-sized rebel force under Spendius, which kept to rough ground for fear of the Carthaginians' cavalry and elephants, and harried his foragers and scouts.
-South west of Utica the Carthaginians moved their force into the mountains in an attempt to bring the rebels to battle, but were surrounded.
-They were only saved from destruction when an African leader, Naravas, who had served with and admired Hamilcar in Sicily, swapped sides with his 2,000 cavalry.
+Hamilcar was appointed joint commander of the Carthaginian army, alongside Hanno, but they did not cooperate with each other.
+While Hanno manoeuvred against Mathos to the north near Hippo, Hamilcar brought various towns and cities which had gone over to the rebels back to Carthaginian allegiance, employing varying mixtures of diplomacy and force.
+He was shadowed by a larger rebel force under Spendius, which kept to rough ground for fear of the Carthaginians' cavalry and elephants and harried his foragers and scouts.
+Southwest of Utica, the Carthaginians moved into the mountains in an attempt to bring the rebels to battle, but were surrounded.
+They were only saved from destruction when an African leader, Naravas, who had served with and admired Hamilcar in Sicily, switched sides with his 2,000 cavalry.
 This proved disastrous for the rebels, and in the resulting battle they lost 10,000 killed and 4,000 captured.

-Since leaving Carthage, Hamilcar had treated rebels he had captured well and offered them a choice of joining his army or free passage home.
+After leaving Carthage, Hamilcar had treated rebels he had captured well and offered them a choice of joining his army or free passage home.
 He made the same offer to the 4,000 captives from the recent battle.
 Mathos and Spendius perceived this generous treatment as the motivation behind Naravas's defection and feared the disintegration of their army; they were aware that such generous terms would not be extended to them personally.
 To remove the possibility of any goodwill between the sides, they had 700 Carthaginian prisoners, including Gisco, tortured to death: they had their hands cut off, were castrated, their legs broken and were thrown into a pit and buried alive.
 The Carthaginians, in turn, killed their prisoners.
 From this point, neither side showed any mercy, and the unusual ferocity of the fighting caused Polybius to term it the "Truceless War".
 Any further prisoners taken by the Carthaginians were trampled to death by elephants.